Ten Things You Should Know: Stephen Foster Handicap

 7) Three Horse of the Year winners won the Stephen Foster during their championship campaigns: Black Tie Affair (1991), Saint Liam (2005), and Curlin (2008).
 All three also won the Breeders’ Cup Classic during their careers.
 In 2003, eventual Horse of the Year Mineshaft finished second to Perfect Drift in the Stephen Foster.

 8) After winning the Stephen Foster in 2003, Perfect Drift finished third in 2004 and 2005.
 He finished second in 2006 to 91-1 shot Seek Gold.
-Retired in 2008, Perfect Drift spends his summers as the “horse in residence” at the Kentucky Derby Museum at Churchill Downs.
+Retired in 2008, Perfect Drift currently is working as a stable pony at Churchill Downs, and accompanied winner California Chrome to the post for the 2014 Kentucky Derby.

 10) Two jockeys share the record with three winning mounts in the Stephen Foster.
 Pat Day won three editions of the race in three different decades, with victories in 1985, 1998, and 2003.
 Robby Albarado won his three in consecutive runnings from 2007 to 2009 on three different horses.